-In connection with the acquisition of the Aquadex Business, we entered into a manufacturing and supply agreement with Baxter.
-Cost of sales reflects the agreed-upon price paid to Baxter for the manufacturing of the disposables and consoles, as well as startup costs associated with the transfer of manufacturing activities to our facilities in Eden Prairie, Minnesota.
+In connection with the acquisition of the Aquadex FlexFlow product line, we entered into a manufacturing and supply agreement with Baxter.
+Cost of sales reflects the agreed-upon price paid to Baxter for the manufacturing of the disposables and consoles.
+The acquisition closed on August 5, 2016.
+Prior to that date, we did not have commercial sales or related product costs.

-We provided notice to Baxter to cease the manufacturing of the Aquadex FlexFlow system as of June 30, 2017, and we began transitioning activities in house.
-As part of the manufacturing transition, we agreed to continue to purchase inventory from Baxter through February 1, 2018.
-We began manufacturing our products in house in the fourth quarter of 2017, and in August 2018, we announced that the transfer of all manufacturing activities was complete.
+In May 2017, we provided notice to Baxter to cease the manufacturing of the Aquadex FlexFlow product line as of June 30, 2017, and we began transitioning activities in house.
+We began manufacturing our products in house in the fourth quarter of 2017 and will continue to purchase materials and finished goods from Baxter until February 1, 2018.

-Cost of sales for the years ended December 31, 2018 and 2017, include startup costs for the planning and preparation associated with the transfer of these manufacturing activities to our facilities in Eden Prairie, Minnesota.
-In 2019, we expect our gross margins to improve as we transition to selling internally manufactured inventory, and as volumes increase and we achieve larger efficiencies of scale.
+Cost of sales for the twelve months ended December 31, 2017, include startup costs for the planning and preparation associated with the transfer of these manufacturing activities to our facilities in Eden Prairie, Minnesota.
+In 2018, we expect our gross margins to improve as we transition to selling internally manufactured inventory, and as volumes increase and we achieve larger efficiencies of scale.